-In accordance with the Government Finance Officers Association Recommended Practices on the Collateralization of Public Deposits, full collateralization will be required only on checking accounts (over and above the FDIC coverage) and non-negotiable certinates of deposit.
+In accordance with the Government Finance Officers Association Recommended Practices on the Collateralization of Public Deposits, full collateralization will be required only on checking accounts (over and above the FDIC coverage) and non-negotiable certificates of deposit.

-- A. When collateralization is required, it must be pledged and shall cor sist come or more of the following securities: - U.S. Government securities. - U.S. Government agency securities. - Federal Home Loan Board letters of cree't. - State of Delaware securities. - Securities of a political subdivision of the State of Delaware with a Moody's rating of "A" or better.
-Ensure that the securities pledged as collateral (except for Federal Home Loan Board letters of credit) have a market value equal to or greater than 102 percent of the leager balance(s) in the account(s) marked to market each day. - B. The financial institution shot: - 1.
-Ensure that securities pled as collateral are housed at the Federal Reserve Bank or a mutually agreed up at third party depository. - 2.
-Provide reports on a nonthly basis to the Board detailing the collateral pledged. - 3.
-Provide a Call Cepe Consolidated Report of Condition and Income, FFIEC 031) on a quarterly basis to the Board.
+- A. When collateralization is required, it must be pledged and shall consist of one or more of the following securities: - U.S. Government securities. - U.S. Government agency securities. - Federal Home Loan Board letters of credit. - State of Delaware securities. - Securities of a political subdivision of the State of Delaware with a Moody's rating of "A" or better.
+Ensure that the securities pledged as collateral (except for Federal Home Loan Board letters of credit) have a market value equal to or greater than 102 percent of the ledger balance(s) in the account(s) marked to market each day. - B. The financial institution shall: - 1.
+Ensure that securities pledged as collateral are housed at the Federal Reserve Bank or a mutually agreed upon third party depository. - 2.
+Provide reports on a monthly basis to the Board detailing the collateral pledged. - 3.
+Provide a Call Report (Consolidated Report of Condition and Income, FFIEC 031) on a quarterly basis to the Board.